jmiemirza/MMFM-Challenge/README.md

   - Only participants that submitted results for both Phase 1 and Phase 2 results will be eligible for the competition.

 ### Submission
-- For all submission, the participants will be required to submit results to our online evaluaton and a instruction to [MMFM Challenge CMT]((https://cmt3.research.microsoft.com/MMFM2024)).
+- For all submission, the participants will be required to submit results to our online evaluaton and a instruction to [MMFM Challenge CMT](https://cmt3.research.microsoft.com/MMFM2024).
     - Online Evaluation
-       - will release at the same day with the phase 2 data
+       - will release at the same day with the Phase 2 data
     - Instruction
        - The teamname
        - The captured result screenshots